-No girl is allowed to be a homecoming court representative more than one time during grades 9-11.
+For females to be eligible, to be on the homecoming court they must be on track to graduate and have no discipline resulting in OSS within the past school year.
+No girl is allowed to be a homecoming court representative more than one time during grades nine through eleven.
 However, all senior girls are eligible to be elected.
-Escorts must be a male parent/guardian or family member or a male student enrolled at Mt.
-Zion High School who does not participate in varsity football or marching band.
+Escorts must be male students enrolled at Bowdon High School who do not participate in varsity football or marching band.